Great White Shark by artists Gillie and Marc

 Vulnerable

-When people think of a great white shark, many will instantly switch to the image of the man-eating fish made famous in the movie Jaws.
-But these great predators are highly misunderstood.
+When people think of a great white shark, many will instantly picture the man-eating fish made famous in the movie Jaws.
+But these great predators are completely misunderstood.
 It is true that they are massive, growing to 4.6m long with some being measured at 6m.
 It’s true they have lots of sharp teeth, 300 in fact which are found in up to 7 different rows inside the shark’s mouth.
-And it’s true that they have an amazing sense of smell for blood, being able to small a colony of seals 2 miles away.
+And it’s true that they have an amazing sense of smell for blood, being able to track a small colony of seals 2 miles away.
 But they aren’t man-eaters.
-They prefer to munch on things actually found in the ocean such as fish, seals, and even small whales.
+They prefer to eat on things actually found in the ocean such as fish, seals, and even small whales.
 There are about 5-10 attacks on a human every year and it’s thought that they were never attacking, just taking a taste test then swimming away uninterested.
 Not so scary!

-Now that we know that they aren’t interested in humans for breakfast, we can start to appreciate how amazing these animals are.
-They are so powerful that they can propel themselves through the water at speeds up to 60km per hour.
-They are incredibly sneaky and effective with ambushing prey.
+Now that we know these fish aren’t interested in humans for breakfast, we can start to appreciate how amazing these animals are.
+They are so powerful that they can propel themselves through the water at speeds of up to 60km per hour.
+They are incredibly sneaky and effective when ambushing prey.
 They will glide below their victims before quickly swimming up and grab them.
-They will often be propelled out of the water afterwards, called a breach, before falling back down with their breakfast in their jaws.
+After catching their prey, they will often "breach" (propel out of the water) before falling back down into their jaws.
 They are at the top of the food chain with no natural predators.

-Great white shark mothers are not winning any awards for mother of the year.
+Female great white sharks are not winning any awards for mother of the year.
 She will give birth to 2-10 pups but has no interest in caring for them.
-They are all on their own and have to do their best to avoid being eaten by mum, swimming off as soon as they are born.
+They are all on their own in the world and have to do their best to avoid being eaten by mum, swimming off as soon as they are born.
+Males will reach sexual maturity around 26, with females taking a little longer at 33.
 Great whites can live a very long time, over 70 in some cases.
-But they also reach sexual maturity very late, 26 for males and 33 for females.

 Even though they are at the top of the food chain, great whites are listed as vulnerable.
-And it's entirely because of humans.
-Over the years they have been hunted by humans for their fins and teeth, and also seen as a trophy for sport.
-They are also caught up as bycatch by commercial fisheries and can get entangled in the mesh used to protect beaches.
+And it's entirely as because of humans.
+Over the years they have been hunted by humans for their fins or teeth, and also seen as a trophy for sport.
+They are also caught as a bycatch of the fishing industry and get entangled in the mesh used to protect beaches.
 Not much is known about the great white shark's biology and behaviour so it is important for their conservation that we learn as much as we can.

 HOW TO HELP